hwwang55/KGCN/README.md

-# KGCN
+# KGCN / KGCN-LS

-This repository is the implementation of KGCN.
+This repository is the implementation of KGCN and KGCN-LS.

 ### Files in the folder